clebert/aws-simple/README.md

 ### Install

-Install `aws-simple` and `aws-cdk` as development dependencies, e.g. with:
+You need to install `aws-simple` and `aws-cdk` as dependencies, e.g. with:

 ```
 yarn add --dev aws-simple aws-cdk